-Bushwalking NSW represents the interests of over 12,000 bushwalkers from 69 bushwalking clubs in NSW and ACT.
+Bushwalking NSW represents the interests of over 12,000 bushwalkers and hikers from 69 bushwalking clubs in NSW and ACT.

-The organisation represents non-commercial bushwalking clubs throughout urban and country regions, providing a united voice for bushwalkers to local, state and federal government agencies on bushwalking and conservation issues.
+The organisation represents non-commercial bushwalking and hiking clubs throughout urban and country regions, providing a united voice for bushwalkers to local, state and federal government agencies on bushwalking and conservation issues.

 - Strives for the establishment, preservation and wise management of national parks and wilderness areas by creating public awareness of environmental issues and lobbying government agencies